PLANE CURVES

 logarithmic spiral

-A type of spiral, also known as an equiangular spiral, that is seen very commonly in the natural world.
-Wonderful examples are found in the shells of some mollusks, such as that of the nautilus and the fossil ammonites, and also in spider webs.
+A logarithmic spiral, also known as an equiangular spiral, is a type of spiral that is seen commonly in the natural world.
+Wonderful examples are found in the shells of some molluscs, such as that of the nautilus and the fossil ammonites, and also in spider webs.
+The logarithmic spiral is an example of a transcendental plane curve.

 The angle any tangent to the curve makes with a tangent to a circle at the same radius, known as the pitch angle, is constant and results in a logarithmic spiral being self-similar: in other words, any part of it looks like any other part (though possibly rotated).
 Hawks approach their prey in the form of a logarithmic spiral and their sharpest view is at an angle to their flight direction that is the same as the spiral's pitch.
 On an altogether different scale, the arms of spiral galaxies are roughly logarithmic spirals.
 Our own galaxy, the Milky Way, is believed to have four major arms, each of which is a logarithmic spiral with pitch of about 12°.
 Approximate logarithmic spirals with a pitch of about 17° can be generated using Fibonacci numbers or the golden ratio.